maromart/SDWAN/Localized_Policies/README.md

 - ACL/Access Device List
 - Route Policies

-This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the Localized Policy information and relationships.
+This script generates an interactive treemap diagram with D3.js in HTML/JS and an spreadsheet containing the Localized Policy information and relationships.

 Note: The script collects:
 -  Localized Policies information if they were created through vManager wizard